SINGAPORE TODAY

 Singapore’s early history is unclear.
 In the fourteenth century it was a trading post known as Temasek.
 Singapore had a very small population at the start of the nineteenth century, with just a few Malay settlements under the rule of the Sultan of Johore.
 In 1819, Sir Stamford Raffles, seeking a base from which to extend British influence in South East Asia, obtained permission from local rulers to establish a trading post at Singapore, and in 1824 the island was ceded in perpetuity.
 It was Raffles who laid the foundations of modern Singapore.

 In 1826, Singapore joined Penang and Malacca to form the Straits Settlements.
 Singapore soon became Britain's most important trading centre in the area.
 In 1867, the Straits Settlements became a Crown Colony.
 Singapore prospered throughout the nineteenth century, boosted by the opening of the Suez Canal and the gradual extension of British influence throughout the Malay peninsula, to become the commercial and financial hub of South East Asia.
 Its naval base was one of a chain of British bases from Gibraltar to the Far East.
 Singapore's population rapidly expanded with the arrival of thousands of Chinese settlers.
+Singapore's reputation as a British stronghold did not deter the Japanese from attacking Malaya in 1941 and then Singapore itself, which fell in 1942.
+British rule was restored in 1945.

 In 1946 Singapore became a separate Crown Colony and in 1959 was granted internal self-government.
 The People’s Action Party (PAP) led by Lee Kuan Yew won an outright majority in the first fully elected Legislative Assembly that year and the PAP has been in power ever since.